Belly Up to These Delicious Food Festivals in 2023

 New Braunfels, Texas

 Wurstfest?
 More like Bestfest (sorry).
-This literal sausage fest began in 1961 when Ed Grist, a veterinarian and the city meat inspector, created a humble one-day festival to honor the banger.
-Now in its 60th year, the ten-day extravaganza celebrates the area’s German heritage; in years past, Grammy winners have performed and Good Morning America has visited.
-Located on the banks of the Comal River, you’ll find family sausage recipes dating to the 1800s, live music, encased meat, schnitzel, sauerkraut, and strudel.
+This literal sausage fest began in 1961 when Ed Grist, a veterinarian and the city meat inspector, created a humble one-day festival to honor the beloved banger.
+Now in its 61st year, the 10-day extravaganza celebrates the area’s German heritage; in years past, Grammy winners have performed and Good Morning America has visited.
+Located on the banks of the Comal River, you’ll find family sausage recipes dating to the 1800s, live music, and all forms of encased meat, schnitzel, sauerkraut, and strudel.
 It all kicks off with a tapping of a keg to share with the crowd and the annual “biting of the sausage,” a nod to local purveyors that is pretty much exactly what it sounds like.

 Port Barre, Louisiana

-It’s graton galore at this festival, a fundraiser for the Port Barre Lions Club, but really it benefits all who love fried pork skins.
-And they get into it: Not only is there a Cracklin Cookoff, but a Cracklin Festival Queen will be crowned, with a court.
-There’s a parade, carnival rides, music, and food to let you know you’re in South Louisiana, in case the zydeco wasn’t hint enough.
-Besides your cracklins (of course) you’ve got your regular boudin, boudin balls and egg rolls, sweet dough pies, crawfish bisque and fettucini, jambalaya, shrimp po-boys, meats on sticks, and cowboy stew: simple and hearty, with enough meat to fill up a herd of cowboys.
+It’s gratons galore at this festival, a fundraiser for the Port Barre Lions Club that also benefits all who love fried pork skins.
+And they definitely get into it: Not only is there a Cracklin Cookoff, but a Cracklin Festival Queen will be crowned, complete with a court.
+There’s also a parade, carnival rides, music, and food to let you know you’re in southern Louisiana, in case the zydeco wasn’t enough.
+Besides your cracklins (of course), you’ve got your regular boudin, boudin balls and egg rolls, sweet dough pies, crawfish bisque and fettucini, jambalaya, shrimp po-boys, meats on sticks, and cowboy stew, a simple and hearty concoction stocked with enough meat to fill up a herd of cowboys.
 And cowgirls.